MachineLemonade/docs/v0.10/ee-integrating-auth-systems.md

 slug: "ee-integrating-auth-systems"
 ---

 By default, the Astronomer platform allows you to authenticate using your Google or GitHub account.
-We provide the option to authenticate using any alternative providers that follow the [Open Id Connect protocol](https://openid.net/connect/),  including (but not limited to) [Auth0](https://auth0.com/), [Okta](https://okta.com), and [Microsoft Azure's Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).
+We provide the option to authenticate using any alternative providers that follow the [Open Id Connect protocol](https://openid.net/connect/) via [Implicit Flow](https://auth0.com/docs/flows/concepts/implicit),  including (but not limited to) [Auth0](https://auth0.com/), [Okta](https://okta.com), and [Microsoft Azure's Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc).

 ## Configuration